cr-0w/MALDEV/README.md

 > **Note**:
 > *As I come across more stuff, I'll add more to the list.
 Moreover, as I complete the techniques above, I'll also update this list.*

+## `📚` PREREQUISITES

+We're going to be dealing with a lot of low-level stuff.
+As such, it's important to familiarize yourself with at least a low-level language like `C`, `C++`, `Assembly`, etc. I've already gone ahead and created a repository in which - like this malware development, I document my progression/learning with some low-level stuff.
+If you'd like to follow along with that stuff, you can find it [here](https://github.com/cr-0w/low-level).

 ## `🛑` DISCLAIMER

 Obviously, the stuff in this repository is explicitly for educational purposes.
 Not that you'll be able to run this in a patched environment without getting the absolute sh*t flagged out of it.
 Regardless, I do not condone the use of these scripts for any malicious activities.